On covariant and canonical Hamiltonian formalisms for gauge theories: Discussion and Conclusions

 We started by considering Maxwell theory, where it is easy to show that both descriptions are $\bar\Pi$-equivalent.
 Next, we analysed the Pontryagin term.
 Here, due to the topological nature of the action, we have somewhat `singular' formulations, which lie outside the realm of comparison.
 One can see, though, that both descriptions become equivalent at the level of (trivial) reduced phase spaces.
 Next, we considered the Chern-Simons theory induced at the boundary by the Pontryagin term.
 In this case, one can show that both formulations are equivalent.
 The Maxwell-Pontryagin theory was then analysed.
 Here we found that both descriptions are indeed {\emph {inequivalent}}; in the covariant approach there is only contribution to the pre-symplectic structure from the Maxwell term, while in the canonical analysis we have, apart from the Maxwell contribution, a $\theta$-dependent {\emph{boundary contribution}}.
 This results shows that $\bar\Pi$-equivalence is {\emph{not}} a generic feature of gauge field theories.
 Finally, we analysed Maxwell+Chern-Simons theory.
 In this case, there is a contribution to the pre-symplectic structure that arises from both descriptions, so they turn out to be $\bar\Pi$-equivalent.

 In this manuscript, the examples we considered can be regarded as `pure gauge theories' in the sense that the only dynamical variable is a $U(1)$ connection $\mathbf{A}$.
-There are, however, many more gauge theories (as defined by having FCC or degenerate directions in the pre-symplectic structure) in regions with boundaries, that have been considered in the literature.
+There are, however, other gauge theories (as defined by having FCC or degenerate directions in the pre-symplectic structure) in regions with boundaries, where both methods have been compared (see, for instance \cite{merced-perez,barnich,review}).
 The most notable example is the treatment of Isolated Horizons (IH), that is, generalizations of Killing horizons to model black holes in equilibrium.
 These systems have been treated both in the canonical formalism \cite{Abhay1,CRV-2} and in the covariant approach \cite{afk,CRV-1}.
-By comparing these results we can immediately see that there is an important difference between them.
+By comparing these results we can immediately see that there is an important difference between them \cite{CRV-Next}.
 The most salient feature appears already within the theory in the vacuum.
 Here one can see that the boundary contribution to the pre-symplectic structure in the covariant theory is entirely different from the (standard) contribution to the canonical description \cite{Abhay1,CRV-2}.
 Even more, when coupling to the Maxwell field, there is a contribution on the IH to the pre-symplectic structure in the covariant approach \cite{afk}, while there is none in the canonical one \cite{Abhay1}.

 In this contribution we have shown that a natural definition for equivalence, when comparing standard covariant and canonical approaches fails to be generically satisfied.
 Can we conclude, therefore, that both methods are not equivalent?
 Our viewpoint is that we do need a deeper understanding of the reasons for equivalence (or non-equivalence).
 Or, perhaps, a refined notion of equivalence, different to the one proposed here and in the literature \cite{Wald,Espanolitos}.
 We believe that a satisfactory answer to this issue is highly relevant, since both approaches might lead to different physical predictions for theories of interest (as they do, for example, when dealing with BH entropy).
 We can only hope that this contributions might provide a motivation for further studies.